 Scott Rad Brown

-In addition to slamming numbers, Scott is an actor, designer, theatermaker, teacher, and sometimes jewelry maker.
-He makes his home in San Diego where the air is sweet and there are always plenty of tacos. scottradbrown.com
+In addition to slamming numbers, Scott is an actor, designer, rock climber, theatermaker, teacher, tap dancer, furniture maker, and pie baker.
+He makes his home in San Diego where the air is sweet and the tacos are plentiful.

 Theresa Desautels

 Professional squirrel gazer and mountain admirer.
-When Sarah isn't drumming around the globe or making music in her Brooklyn studio, she's enjoying incredible citrus from the Park Slope Food Coop.
+When Sarah isn't drumming around the globe or making music in her NYC studio, she's enjoying incredible citrus from the Park Slope Food Coop.

 Miguel Morales